-- A. Applicability.
-This section applies to indoor recreation uses and outdoor or major recreation uses. - B. Prohibited.
-Amusement or theme parks and sports stadiums, complexes, arenas, or sports fields are not permitted in the Rural Policy Area Zoning Districts, Transition Policy Area Zoning Districts, and SN, SCN, and R Zoning Districts.

-- C. Intensity/Character.
-Indoor recreation uses in TRC and UE districts. - 1.
-Must not exceed 10,000 square feet. - 2.
-The building for an indoor recreation use must be minimum of 3 stories in height and contain 2 or more distinct principal uses that do not share the same physical space. - D. Pickup and Drop-off.
-Indoor and outdoor or major recreation uses in the IP and GI Zoning Districts must include a designated pickup and delivery zone providing at a minimum 1 parking space per 20 patrons/children located in close proximity to the facility that provides safe and clearly designated access to enter or exit the facility. - E. Approval.
-Indoor and outdoor/major recreation uses and that do not meet applicable criteria listed in subsection B and C must have special exception review and approval. - F. Development Criteria in Certain Districts.
+- A. Applicability.-This section applies to indoor recreation-uses and outdoor or major recreation uses. - B. Rural and Transition Policy Area Districts.
+Prohibited.
+Amusement or theme parks and sports stadiums, complexes, arenas, or sports fields-are not permitted in the ARN, ARS, RAR, RC, RV, VR, VC, VAR, TLN-10, TLN-3, TLN-1, TSN, TCN, TCC, TLI, or TIE districts Rural Policy Area Zoning Districts, Transition Policy Area Zoning Districts, and SN, SCN, and R Zoning Districts. - C. Intensity/Character.- Indoor recreation uses in UT, UM, orTRC and UE districts. - 1.
+Must not exceed 10,000 square-feet-. - 2.
+The building for an indoor recreation use must be minimum of three stories in height and contain two or more distinct principal uses that do not share the same physical space. - D. Pickup and Drop-off.
+Indoor and outdoor or major recreation uses in the SE, SI, TLI, TIE, JLMA-LE, and JLMA-LI districts P and GI Zoning Districts must include a designated pickup and delivery zone providing at a minimum one (1) parking space per twenty (20) patrons/children located in close proximity to the facility that provides safe and clearly designated access to enter or exit the facility. - E. Approval.-Indoor and outdoor/major recreation uses and that do not meet applicable criteria listed in subsection B and C must have special exception review and approval. - F. Development Criteria in Certain Districts.
 Indoor recreation uses are permitted subject to the following criteria in the IP and GI Zoning Districts.
 Special exception review and approval is required if criteria are not met. - 1.
 Access.
 No inter-parcel access to an adjoining industrial use, IP, or GI zoned parcel. - 2.
 Site Design.
 Building entrances and exits must be separated from vehicular circulation for industrial uses. - 3.
 Parking Lot Design.
 Parking lots must be designed in accordance with Section 7.06.10.F.1. - 4.
 Recreation establishments are not permitted to be located within the Quarry Notification (QN) Overlay District. - G. Bicycle Parking.
 Parking and storage for bicycles must be provided consistent with Section 7.06.03. - H. Playing Field Lighting.
 Lighting for playing fields and courts is permitted by Special Exception in the Rural Policy Area Zoning Districts, Transition Policy Area Zoning Districts, and SN, SCN, and R Zoning Districts.

-4.05.17 Rural Retreat
+4.05.17 Rural Retreat-